• Home

 For example, a retailer looking at customer ages might adjust marketing strategies based on the age distribution shown in the graph.

-A cluttered graph is like a busy intersection; it’s hard to find your way.
-To keep your charts clean, only include necessary elements.
+A cluttered graph is like a busy intersection; it is hard to find your way.
+To keep your energy flow chart clean, include only the necessary elements.
 Use minimal text and let the data speak for itself.
 Align labels neatly, and avoid heavy grid lines.

-A good rule of thumb is if removing an element doesn’t reduce comprehension, it’s not needed.
+A good rule of thumb is that if removing an element does not reduce comprehension, it is not needed.

 Colors do more than make your chart look good; they help communicate information.
 Use colors that stand out against the background but are easy on the eyes.
 Avoid using too many colors, which can lead to confusion.
 Instead, use shades of the same color to represent different data points or categories for a harmonious look.